arribion-link/learn-it/mpesa-stk-push-node.md

 STK Push leverages the SIM Application Toolkit to send a prompt directly to a customer’s phone, asking them to enter their M-Pesa PIN to complete a payment.
 It eliminates the need for customers to remember paybill numbers, account numbers, or transaction codes, significantly reducing friction in the payment process.

 ### Prerequisites

-- A Safaricom Developer Account (register at developer.safaricom.co.ke)
-- M-Pesa API credentials (Consumer Key and Secret)
-- Node.js and npm installed
-- Basic knowledge of Express.js
-- A publicly accessible URL for callbacks (we’ll use ngrok for development)
+- **Safaricom Daraja Developer Account:** Create an account on the Safaricom Daraja Developer Portal.
+- **Mpesa Application:** Create an application within your developer account to obtain consumer key and secret.
+- **Node.js Project:** Set up a basic Node.js project (e.g., using Express.js) and install necessary packages like axios for HTTP requests and dotenv for environment variables.

 ### API credentials: